-Accessing the Preferences and About... dialogs
+Accessing the Preferences... and About... dialogs

-Under Windows and Linux, program Preferences and the About... dialogs are accessed from the Options menu at the top right of the Spartan interface.
-For Macintosh users, program Preferences and the About... dialog are accessed from the Spartan'20 menu at the top left of the interface.
+Under Windows and Linux, program Preferences... and the About... dialogs are accessed from the Options menu at the top right of the Spartan interface.
+For Macintosh users, program Preferences... may be accessed via the Options menu and, by convention, both Preferences... and the About... dialog are accessible from the Spartan'24 (program) menu at the top left of the Mac interface